Mrcuve0/Silicon/KDE/lookAndFeel/README.md

 5. [Optional] SierraBreeze Window Decorations (instead of the Aurorae ones already provided): follow the guide lines from the repo: --> https://github.com/ishovkun/SierraBreeze

 ### **DEPENDENCIES**
-This Look-and-Feel theme will also install (as dependencies):
+This Global theme will also install (as dependencies):

 <!-- TODO fix product link -->
 * Color Scheme [Silicon](https://store.kde.org/p/)